junxit/us-congress-bills-110/metadata.md

 - 2008-09-09 — Introduced in House
 - 2008-09-09 — Introduced in House
 - 2008-09-09 — Referred to the House Committee on Oversight and Government Reform.
+- 2008-09-24 — At the conclusion of debate, the chair put the question on the motion to suspend the rules.
+Mr. Duncan objected to the vote on the grounds that a quorum was not present.
+Further proceedings on the motion were postponed.
+The point of no quorum was withdrawn.
+- 2008-09-24 — Considered under suspension of the rules. (consideration: CR H9323-9325)
+- 2008-09-24 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+6847.
+- 2008-09-24 — Mr. Towns moved to suspend the rules and pass the bill.
+- 2008-09-25 — Considered as unfinished business. (consideration: CR H9913)
+- 2008-09-25 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-09-25 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text CR 9/24/2008 H9323)
+- 2008-09-25 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text CR 9/24/2008 H9323)